 The space between the rollers can adjusted based on the grain size of the particular malt you’re using.
 A useful rule of thumb for crushing malts is to set your rollers at or near .038 in. (.965 mm) apart.
 This is just a little bit bit thicker than a standard credit card.

 One potential drawback of a roller mill compared to other options is cost.
-Even small roller mills can be a significant investment .
 If you don’t want to shell out the cash for a roller mill, your local homebrew shop may have one you can use.
 And if you’re in a hurry, they’ll may even do it for you if you ask.

 Crushing Malts with a Powered Roller Mill

 Many mills, especially the most affordable ones, rely on people power via hand cranks.
 Unless you’re still driving a Model T and have lots of crank practice, crushing more than a couple pounds of grain can wear you out pretty quickly.
-Instead, you can take a page from MacGyver and motorize your mill.
-With a hand-held drill , you’re on your way to powered-up grain crushing.
+Instead, you can take a page from MacGyver and motorize your mill with a power drill.

 Naturally, not every drill will do the trick.
 You’ll want to consider two important factors: the power and torque of the drill.
 Your drill needs enough power to turn the mill for a reasonable length of time without overheating.
 It also needs enough torque to do the work of crushing the grains to your specifications.